smolang/inkblot/README.md

 ### Setting a SPARQL endpoint

 Before using any inkblot functions, you should set the SPARQL endpoint of your data store.
 You can do this at runtime (`Inkblot.endpoint = "http://..."`) or by hardcoding a custom value in `Inkblot.kt`.
-Changing the endpoint at runtime also ensures that the Jena ARQ components are initialized before you do anything else.

 ### Object creation